kerelape/reikai/README.md

 # Reikai
 Reikai (originated from japanese - 霊界, meaning *spiritual world*) is a library for the [Kotlin](https://kotlinlang.org/) programming language.
 This library is inspired by [φ-calculus](https://arxiv.org/abs/2111.13384), and it's main purpose is to bring [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) to the language.

+The idea is that there is no data types — the only data *type* is `ByteArray`, an arbitrary length amount of bytes.
+And the objects manipulate the bytes.

 <!--
 @todo #26 Add usages examples to the README.
 Show how to use this library in general cases.
 -->